ScaledInference/Amp-Android-SDK/README.md

-# amp-android
+# Amp-Android
 <sup>by Scaled Inference</sup>

 <br>
 Android Client for Amp.ai.

 ## Amp.ai
 Amp.ai is a cloud AI platform that can enhance any software application that integrates with it by making intelligent, goal-driven, context-sensitive decisions.
 Think of it as A/B testing on steroids.
 While A/B testing provides information about what choice to take across all users, Amp.ai will provide you with a decision that is specific to a context and will continue to improve and provide your users with the best decision based on the context they are in.

 ## Compatibility
 The Amp framework supports Android API level 14 and above and requires compatibility with Java 7.